WilliamHuang999/Crazyflie_Research/README.md

 When running Cmake, use 'cmake ../ -DFORCE_RSUSB_BACKEND=true -DCMAKE_BUILD_TYPE=release -DBUILD_PYTHON_BINDINGS=true` For a full list of cmake options see the [Intel documentation](https://dev.intelrealsense.com/docs/build-configuration).

+To use pyrealsense2, copy the `.so` files found in `librealsense/build/python` next to the Python script you want to run.
+Or copy them to `/usr/lib/python3/dist-packages`.

-Troubleshooting for `cmake` step.
+Troubleshooting for `cmake` step:

 `No CMAKE_CXX_COMPILER`: Running `sudo apt-get install build-essential` should solve the problem.

 `Python config failure`: Try removing the Cmake cache with `rm CMakeCacheText.txt` Otherwise, the issue is probably with the python interpreter.
 Use the option `-DPYTHON_EXECUTABLE=(path of python interpreter)`.
 Python 3.8 has been verified to work.

-To use pyrealsense2, copy the `.so` files found in `librealsense/build/python` next to the Python script you want to run.
-Or copy them to `/usr/lib/python3/dist-packages`.

 #### Installing Crazyflie Software